meshula/meshula.github.com/site/astro-site/src/content/papers/life-theorem.md

 *— Nick Porcino, November 2008*

+- revised October 2025 to improved the mathematical formulation

 ## Introduction

 How can events in space and time which take place within the spatial boundary of a living organism be accounted for by physics and chemistry?